-We obtain Personal Information directly from you, including from application and claims forms that you complete, communications between us, your participation in promotions and market research, as well as your use of our apps and websites and details from the devices you use to interact with our apps and websites.
-At claims stage we can accept information about the claim from you, your next of kin, your legal representative or another relative and we may need to verify the information provided.
-Where the policy is under trust we may receive Personal Information from appointed trustees.
+We obtain Personal Information directly from you, including from application and claims forms that you complete, communications between us, your participation in promotions and market research, your use of our apps and websites, as well as details from the devices you use to interact with our apps and websites.
+Where you are a joint policyholder, or otherwise a beneficiary under a policy, we will also obtain Personal Information from the policyholder.

 We may also obtain Personal Information from third parties, including the following:

-- Insurance brokers, financial advisers or one of our business or estate agency partners, where you have purchased a product through one of these third parties;
+- Insurance brokers, financial advisers or one of our business partners, where you have purchased a product through one of these third parties;

-- Comparison websites and other similar companies where you have used these companies to obtain quotes for our products;
+- Comparison websites and other similar companies where you have used these companies to obtain quote for personal accident insurance;

 - Third parties who provide us, or a third party insurer relevant to your product or claim, with services, e.g. loss adjusters, claims handlers, legal advisers, assistance providers, experts and, in limited circumstances, private investigators;

-- Third parties relevant to your product or claim, including other insurers, brokers, assistance providers, claimants, and witnesses to an accident;
+- Third parties involved in your product or claim, including other insurers, brokers, assistance providers, claimants, and witnesses to an accident;

 - Aviva group companies who may provide information in relation to other products you hold, previous claims, policies or quotes;

 - Financial crime detection agencies, databases and sanctions lists, including the Claims Underwriting Exchange (CUE) and Insurance Fraud Bureau (IFB);

-- Government agencies and regulatory bodies, including the police, the courts, the Office for National Statistics, the Department for Work and Pensions (DWP), Companies House, the National Health Service and HM Revenue & Customs (HMRC);
+- Government agencies and regulatory bodies, including the police, the courts, the Office for National Statistics, the Department for Work and Pensions (DWP), Companies House and HM Revenue & Customs (HMRC);

 - Debt advisors, including where breathing space is requested on outstanding debts;